Identification of novel therapeutic targets in lung squamous cell carcinoma by CRISPR/Cas9

 1. Ana Clara Carrera Ramírez Director/a

-2. Antonio Garrido Tarrío Director
+2. Antonio Garrido Tarrío Director/a

 Universidad de defensa: Universidad Autónoma de Madrid